jenkhy/GW_Lab_Notebook/GW_Lab_Notebook/Jen's Perkinsus marinus Project (Spring Semester).md

 		- CI3-II
 		- DBNJ-1
 		- TXsc

+4/8/2025
+- Progress of culture plates in incubator:

 - P2
 	- Planning on moving media from culture plates into vertical culture flasks for P2